|Nutritional Guidelines (per serving)|

 Drain on paper towels.

-Heat the oven to 200 F before you begin.
+- Heat the oven to 200 F before you begin.
 Put fried and drained hush puppies on a rack and place them in the preheated oven to keep warm while making subsequent batches.

-Replace the green onion with 1 tablespoon of grated onion or 1 tablespoon of chopped fresh chives.
+- Replace the green onion with 1 tablespoon of grated onion or 1 tablespoon of chopped fresh chives.